Duane Leach Research Aviary

 The research aviary includes sixty-four individual pens, four by six foot in size, with removable paneling to accommodate necessary pen size adjustments and two, five by twenty-four foot holding pens.
 The aviary is open on three sides for proper ventilation.
 An insulated roof regulates temperatures during hot summers and cold winters.
 The facility is equipped with numerous water faucets and drains to accommodate sanitation requirements.
 Located near the front entrance are two storage rooms for feed and general supplies.
 An incubator and brood cages are available for captive propagation studies.

 Donations were given by numerous private donors for a flight cage facility to be attached to the aviary.
-Construction of the flight cages began during late summer of 2006 and will be completed during the spring of 2007.
-Temporary dividers will allow the galvanized mesh facility to be divided into four, 2,000 square foot compartments to be used for research purposes or as holding areas.
+Construction of the flight cages began during late summer of 2006 and was completed during the spring of 2007.
+Temporary dividers allow the galvanized mesh facility to be divided into four, 2,000 square foot compartments to be used for research purposes or as holding areas.

 To date, the aviary has facilitated research focusing on the bioenergetics and foraging of white-winged dove and the effects of overwinter nutrition on Rio Grande wild turkey productivity.
 Future studies will include the use of an 8,000 square foot flight cage for songbirds and birds of prey.